microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 ### Step 4 - Choose a path for the rest of the challenge

-From here, you will be using the DICOM service for the features outlined in the beginning of this challenge.
+From here, you will be using the DICOM service for the features outlined in the [beginning of this challenge](#learning-objectives-for-challenge-08).
 You have the option to follow either of these paths:

-**Basic Path** You can use an already configured Postman collection to execute the tasks mentioned in the [beginning of the challenge](#learning-objectives-for-challenge-08).
+**Basic Path** You can use an already configured Postman collection to execute the tasks mentioned in the beginning of the challenge.

 Or

-**Advanced Path** You can follow the provided articles for completing tasks using C#, Python, or cURL.
+**Advanced Path** You can follow the provided articles for completing tasks in DICOM service using C#, Python, or cURL.

 ## Basic Path